artemeon/http-client/README.md

 ## License

-The AGP Installer is open-sourced software licensed under the [MIT license](LICENSE).
+The ARTEMEON HTTP Client is open-sourced software licensed under the [MIT license](LICENSE).